giantswarm/docs/src/content/ui-api/management-api/authorization/index.md

 Giant Swarm provides some pre-defined cluster roles (`ClusterRole` resources) which allow to grant certain permissions to common sets of resources.
 The most important ones are:

 - **cluster-admin**: Grants all permissions to all resource types.
-When bound to a subject in an organization namespace, the subject will also get full permissions to resources in all [workload cluster namespaces](#wc-namespaces).
+When bound to a subject in an organization namespace, the subject will also get full permissions to resources in all [workload cluster namespaces](#wc-namespaces) belonging to that organization.
 - **read-all**: Grants read permissions (verbs: get, list, watch) to most known resource types, with the exception of `Secret` and `ConfigMap`.
-When bound to a subject in an organization namespace, the subject will also get _read_ (get, list, watch) permissions to resources in all [workload cluster namespaces](#wc-namespaces).
+When bound to a subject in an organization namespace, the subject will also get _read_ (get, list, watch) permissions to resources in all [workload cluster namespaces](#wc-namespaces) belonging to that organization.

 Since these are `ClusterRole` resources, they can be bound either in a namespace or in the cluster scope, depending on the use case.
 In the [typical use cases](#typical-use-cases) section we will show some examples.